 How to Implement Email Validation in MUI

-Here are four common methods to validate email inputs in your MUI forms.
-Each approach has a different implementation, from native browser features to popular third-party form management libraries.
+Here are four distinct methods to set up email validation in your Material-UI forms.
+Each approach has a different implementation, from native browser features to popular validation libraries.

 Browser-Level Validation via MUI TextField